 an xs:simpleType definition (local or global)

-The resolved set of annotations for an annotation point is a combined set of annotations taken from:

-a group reference and the global group definition it references

-an element reference and the global element declaration it references, and any type definition it references.

-an element declaration and the type definition it references.

-a simple type definition and the base simple type it references.

 If the resolved set of statement annotations for a schema component contains multiple dfdl:assert statements, then those with testKind 'pattern' are executed before those with testKind 'expression' (the default).
 However, within each group the order of execution among them is not specified.

 If one of the resolved set of asserts for a schema component is unsuccessful, and the failureType of the assert is ‘processingError’, then no further asserts in the set are executed.